Naoghuman/lib-tile/Lib-Tile-Core/README.md

 Intention
 ---

-The library `Lib-Tile-Core` provides the main functionalities to load a [Tile] (which is per definition a little transparent Image) as a [Background] or an [Image] with a concrete implementation from an [AbstractTileLoader].
+The library `Lib-Tile-Core` provides the API to load a [Tile] (which is per definition a little transparent Image) as a [Background] or an [Image] with a concrete implementation from a [TileLoader].

+The main point for access the functionalities from this <code>API</code> is the class [TileProvider].
+For example with the method TileProvider#loadAsBackground(TileLoader, Tile) the developer can load a [Tile] as an [Background].

 > __Hint__
 > This libray is a part from the project [Lib-Tile].
 Plz see for additional